grantcolley/best-stories-api/README.md

 ### Caching the results
 To efficiently service large numbers of requests without risking overloading of the **Hacker News API**, the results will be cached.

-Because of the indeterminate way each story’s score can be updated, after obtaining the IDs from the `beststories` endpoint, each story will be fetched.
+Because of the indeterminate way each story’s score can be updated, after obtaining the IDs from the `beststories` endpoint, each story will be fetched in the background by the [BestStoriesBackgroundService](https://github.com/grantcolley/best-stories-api/blob/f5f76d2b2d6e7f7d2f7b62bad64fd3fb283f07b7/src/BestStories.Api/Services/BestStoriesBackgroundService.cs#L32).

 When all the stories have been fetched, they will be sorted in descending order of score, before being persisted to cache.

-A [BackgroundService](https://github.com/grantcolley/best-stories-api/blob/main/src/BestStories.Api/Services/BestStoriesBackgroundService.cs) will be used to recycle the cache at a pre-configured interval.
+The [BackgroundService](https://github.com/grantcolley/best-stories-api/blob/f5f76d2b2d6e7f7d2f7b62bad64fd3fb283f07b7/src/BestStories.Api/Services/BestStoriesBackgroundService.cs#L60) will be used to recycle the cache at a pre-configured interval.

 Recycling the cache will involve building a new cache in the background then "swapping it out" with the existing cache.

 The maximum cache size will be configurable using `CacheMaxSize`.

 ### Types of Caches
 The cache implements the [IBestStoriesCache](https://github.com/grantcolley/best-stories-api/blob/main/src/BestStories.Api.Core/Interfaces/IBestStoriesCache.cs) interface.
-There are currently several to choose from, and more can be added.
+There are currently several to choose from.
+A new implementation can be added by implementing [IBestStoriesCache](https://github.com/grantcolley/best-stories-api/blob/main/src/BestStories.Api.Core/Interfaces/IBestStoriesCache.cs) and registering it in [Program.cs](https://github.com/grantcolley/best-stories-api/blob/f5f76d2b2d6e7f7d2f7b62bad64fd3fb283f07b7/src/BestStories.Api/Program.cs#L56).

 ```C#
     public interface IBestStoriesCache
     {